-Chief Executive Officer Dr. Janice K. Jackson Chief Operating Officer Arnaldo (Arnie) Rivera Senior Vice President of Finance Ronald DeNard General Counsel Joseph T. Moriarty Chief Financial Officer Jennie Huang Bennett
+Chief Executive Officer n

+Chief Operating Officer Arnaldo (Arnie) Rive era

+Senior Vice President of Finance

+General Counsel

+Chief Financial Officer Jennie Huang Benne tt

 Chief Executive Officer.
 Dr. Janice K. Jackson has been immersed in Chicago Public Schools her entire life.
 She was a CPS student from Head Start through 12th grade, and then began her teaching career at Chicago's South Shore High School.
 Since that time, Dr. Jackson has served as a principal, a Network Chief, the Chief Education Officer, and now, as Chief Executive Officer for CPS, the third largest school district in the country.